ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

             }

             /**
-            * @dev Check if an omniverse transfer operation can be executed successfully */ function _checkOmniverseTransfer(bytes memory _from, uint256 _amount) internal view {
+            * @notice Check if an omniverse transfer operation can be executed successfully */ function _checkOmniverseTransfer(bytes memory _from, uint256 _amount) internal view {
                 uint256 fromBalance = omniverseBalances[_from];